 - Chapel by the Sea

-Centrally located on Estero Island and steps away from the Fort Myers Beach Fishing Pier, Times Square is a must-visit when in the area.
-The vibrant shopping and dining district is home to unique stores, local restaurants and crowd-pleasing street performers.
-Head downtown for dinner after a day lounging on Pink Shell’s private beach or exploring the back bay on a kayak tour.
+Centrally located on Estero Island and steps away from the Fort Myers Beach Fishing Pier, Times Square is a must-visit destination in the area.
+After the devastation of Hurricane Ian much has changed, but the fun still remains!
+Though the area is still rebuilding, visitors can now head downtown for a dinner from our favorite local food trucks after a day lounging on Pink Shell’s secluded beach.
+Start your morning perusing the Farmers Market and wander to the Fort Myers Beach Tower to admire the iconic mural added after the hurricane, welcoming visitors to the community.
 Our oceanfront resort is less than a mile from Times Square in Fort Myers Beach and easily accessible via car, foot, bike or trolley.

 Make your way to the other end of Estero Island for a visit to Lovers Key State Park, known for its two miles of pristine sandy shoreline, five miles of walking and cycling trails and abundant wildlife.
 Whether you’re on a family-friendly vacation or romantic couple’s getaway, the destination is great for collecting shells, swimming, picnicking, kayaking, birding and watching the sunset with loved ones.
 From Pink Shell, guests can take the trolley or drive to Lovers Key State Park.